dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 #### 3. Identifying outliers

-As part of the LaneLine class, I also calculated the radius, position of the lane from the center of the image, and the difference of the current lane detections polynomial coefficients from the current "best fit" average.
-Using this information, I could set thresholds for lane detections that were outside reasonable limits.
+As part of the LaneLine class, I also calculated the radius, position of the lane from the center of the image, and the difference of the current lane detection's polynomial coefficients from the current "best fit" average.
+Using this information, I could set thresholds for lane detections and reject ones that were outside reasonable limits.

 For radius, anything with a radius below 100m, or above 100,000m would be rejected.
 Any lanes detected more than 3 meters away from center would be rejected.
 I then calculated the [Median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) of the current polynomial, and used this algorithm to give new polynomial's a "Z score".
 Typically in this methodology, Z scores above 1.0 are considered outliers, so I set that as my threshold.